-San Diego ⑊ My friends and I met up in LA then drove to San Diego.
-It felt like being in highschool again—staying up all night and talking about whatever we could think of.
+My friends and I met up in LA and then drove to San Diego.
+It felt like being in high school again–staying up all night and talking about whatever we could think of.

-Watching whales ⑊ I was curious about the Farallon islands after mindlessly navigating Google maps (yes, I like to explore the map every now and then).
-We learned that you can't really dock on the islands but can view it from a boat.
+I was curious about the Farallon islands after mindlessly navigating Google maps (yes, I like to explore the map every now and then).
+We learned that you can’t really dock on the islands but can view them from a boat.
 It was my first time seeing Humpback and gray whales in the wild!

-Bysons in the wild ⑊ I wish I had written about this trip before the year ended.
-So much had happened when we drove around Idaho, Wyoming, Montana, and Utah.
-We stayed in beautiful cabins, conversed and had better understanding of people who had opposite views and beliefs from us, experienced endless landscapes, and encountered wild animals that we'd only seen in pictures!
+I wish I had written about this trip before the year ended.
+So much happened when we drove around Idaho, Wyoming, Montana, and Utah.
+We stayed in beautiful cabins, conversed, and had a better understanding of people who had opposite views and beliefs from us, experienced endless landscapes, and encountered wild animals that we’d only seen in pictures!

-Sailing with friends ⑊ We sailed around parts of the bay area with captain Alex and first mate Nara!
+We sailed around parts of the bay area with captain Alex and his first mate Nara!
 The best part was learning a few tricks about sailing and seeing the sky turn red and orange as we headed back to land!